Ingest data from Kafka

 topic | Required.
 Address of the Kafka topic.
 One source can only correspond to one topic. |

 properties.bootstrap.server | Required.
 Address of the Kafka broker.
-Format: 'ip:port,ip:port' . |
+Format: ip:port,ip:port . |

 scan.startup.mode | Optional.
 The offset mode that RisingWave will use to consume data.
-The two supported modes are earliest (earliest offset) and latest (latest offset).
+The two supported modes are earliest (read from low watermark) and latest (read from high watermark).
 If not specified, the default value earliest will be used. |

 scan.startup.timestamp.millis | Optional.
 RisingWave will start to consume data from the specified UNIX timestamp (milliseconds).
 If this field is specified, the value for scan.startup.mode will be ignored. |